ComScore

 Unlike regular anxiety, hangover anxiety, or hangxiety, isn’t found in the DSM-5, meaning it’s not an actual medical condition.
 But if you’ve ever experienced it, you know it’s absolutely a real thing—more so for some people than others.
 While anyone can feel anxious after a night of overindulging, folks who deal with anxiety on a day-to-day basis are at an even higher risk.
 According to a 2019 study in Personality and Individual Differences, hangxiety is most prevalent in highly shy people and those who deal with social anxiety.

-As for why it happens, experts have a few hypotheses: If you’re a generally anxious person, a few drinks can lower your inhibitions and lessen those anxious feelings temporarily.
+It also stands to reason that, if you're a person who's generally anxious, a few drinks can lower your inhibitions and lessen those anxious feelings temporarily.
 When they return once the alcohol is out of your system, however, you might feel like all that anxiety comes rushing back and remembering how you acted when you let your guard down can conjure feelings of regret or embarrassment.

-Your anxiety might be heightened after a night of drinking because you’re dehydrated as well.
+Plus, as Mehta mentions, dehydration is often a factor.
 Alcohol is a diuretic, meaning it makes you go to the bathroom more than you normally would.
 Add to that the fact that many of us are guilty of not drinking enough water in between glasses of wine and it’s very likely you don’t have enough water in your system.
 Dehydration, according to a 2014 study in PLoS One, can contribute to anxiety and other negative changes in your mood.

 How to Deal with Hangxiety